reith/declarative-cluster-management/ARTIFACT_EVALUATION.md

   $: git clone http://github.com/vmware/declarative-cluster-management --single-branch --branch artifact
  ```

-3. Run the experiment (takes roughly 30-40 minutes):
+3. Run the following script, which will build the DCM binaries and run the experiments (takes roughly 30-40 minutes,
+   on a MacBook Pro with a 2.6 GHz 6-Core Intel Core i7 CPU and 32 GB RAM):

  ```
   $: cd declarative-cluster-management
   $: ./run_emulation.sh 20000
  ```

- Note: the results for the paper were produced with longer runs using `./run_emulation.sh 200000`, which takes roughly
+ Note: the results for the paper were produced with longer runs, equivalent to using `./run_emulation.sh 200000`,
- 3-4 hours to execute.
-You'll find the shorter run produces similar plots.
+ which takes roughly 3-4 hours to execute.
+You'll find the shorter run above produces similar plots.

 4. Once the command completes, confirm that it has created a `plots/` folder with the following files:
    * schedulingLatencyEcdfVaryFN=500PlotLocal.pdf (Figure 13, DCM)